deadlydog/deadlydog.github.io/_posts/2022-01-23-Conventional-commit-and-comment-messages.md

 ## ✅ Conventional Commits

-You may have heard of [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/), which is a convention for making your source control commit messages clearer and easier to understand by using standard labels in your commit messages.
+[Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) is a convention for making your source control commit messages clearer and easier to understand by using standard labels in your commit messages.
 It allows you to, at a glance, tell if the commit is a bug fix, a new feature, a refactor, etc.
 From what I understand, it basically took what [Commitizen](https://github.com/commitizen/cz-cli) was doing and formalized it into a standard spec.